Monday, July 17, 2017

 Delivers loose, counted, compensated and unstrapped bundles

-Delivers counted, compressed, uncompensated logs secured by two end boards and safely strapped.
+Delivers counted, compressed, uncompensated logs secured by two

 100-250 mm bundles height ( in average)